3 Americans freed from North Korea labor camps return to U.S.

 Their release was confirmed to Pompeo only two hours before his plane took off, after a day of talks.

 A North Korean official came to the Koryo Hotel at 7 p.m. local time (6 a.m.
 ET) to say Kim had granted the three detainees amnesty.
-The official told Pompeo that he should make sure they "do not make the same mistakes again," the official told Pompeo, according to a U.S. official who was present.
+The official told Pompeo that he should make sure they "do not make the same mistakes again," according to a U.S. official who was present.

 The detainees were collected 45 minutes later from another hotel and taken to the Pyongyang airport, where the entire entourage took off at 7:45 a.m.
 ET.